 Financial Stress : A Big Deterrent On Employee Wellness And Work

-Financial stress can be described as a condition that arises from an individual's financial and economic matters.
+Financial stress can be described as a condition that arises from an individual's financial crisis.
 In simple words, it is a condition created by unmanaged economic events.
-It can lead to anxiety, worry, or a sense of scarcity accompanied by a physiological stress response.

-While finance is the most common stressor of the 21st century, the root can be traced back to the loss of a job, escalating debt, unexpected expenses, or a combination of other stumbling blocks.
+Finance is the most common stressor of the 21st century.
+The root can also be traced back to the loss of a job, escalating debt, unexpected expenses, or a combination of other stumbling blocks.

-The leading causes of Financial Stress in an employee can be caused due to:
+Financial stress in an employee can be caused due to following:

 - Debt repayments